achang129/eLearningPortal/design/documentation/API Documentation.md

 `POST` creates a new course.

-* requires a course object as an additional parameter.
+* requires a course object as the request body

 `PUT` adds students/teachers to a course.

+* requires a 'course assignment' object as the request body
-* requires the student/teacher's user id as an additional parameter.
+ * has `user` field containing the id of the user being assigned as a student/teacher
+ * has `course` field containing the id of the course being assigned to

-### /course/{id}
+### /course/\{id\}

 `GET` gives detailed information/curriculum for a particular course on a particular date.

 `POST` sets the curriculum for a particular course on a particular date.

-* requires a date object as an additional parameter
+* requires a 'curriculum assignment' object as the request body
-* requires a curriculum object as an additional parameter
+ * has `curriculum` field containing a curriculum object
+ * has `date` field the date the curriculum is assigned for

 `PUT` edits the curriculum for a particular course on a particular date.

-* requires a date object as an additional parameter
+* requires a 'curriculum assignment' object as the request body
-* requires a curriculum object as an additional parameter
+ * has `curriculum` field containing a curriculum object
+ * has `date` field the date the curriculum is assigned for

 `DELETE` deletes a course.